dymmond/edgy/docs/fields.md

 It is useless except if related_name is False because it is otherwise overwritten.
 The `reverse_name` argument is used for finding the backward relation.

+Note: when embed_parent is set, queries start to use the second parameter of embed_parent.
+If it is empty, queries cannot access the parent anymore

 #### RefForeignKey

 ```python